integer-net/Solr/doc/manual.md

 ### Boosting of Products

-From time to time, products should be emphasized, either because they are topsellers or because they should be sold out.
+From time to time, products should be emphasized, either because they are top sellers or because they should be sold out.
 This module makes it possible to increase or decrease the priority of individual products.

 Therefore, the new product attribute "Solr priority" is used.
 You can see it in the tab "Solr" on the product view